techGIAN/Machine-Learning-Algorithms-LIBS/README.md

 # Spectroscopy
 Machine Learning Project where we compare models and construct ensembles using Spectroscopic datasets

+## Abstract
+[To be filled...]

+If something does not work, read the section below.

+## Basic Requirements
+Here are some basic requirements you need to have to run this:
+1. Python (not sure if 2 will work but I recommend 3; I used 3.8)
+2. Pandas (for handling data and dataframes)
+3. Numpy (for mathematical and numerical operations)
+4. Matplotlib (for plotting)
+5. Scikitlearn (for machine learning models)
+6. Keras (for neural networks)
+7. Tensorflow (for computational speedup of NN models)
+8. Most other packages are built-in with Python and simple imports are possible
+9. ...

 ## Usage
 First, navigate to the directory ```dataset```, where it contains a textfile describing where to download the dataset.
 And then navigate to the directory ```code```, and run (without 'user:~$'):
 ```console